Corey-T1000/Simple-Signatures/cline_docs/techStack.md

 - Lucide for icons
 - class-variance-authority for component variants
 - clsx and tailwind-merge for class management
+- @dnd-kit/core and @dnd-kit/sortable for drag-and-drop
+- react-dropzone for file uploads

 ## Architecture Decisions
 1. Component Structure